MathieuandSpheroidalWaveFunctions/prolate_swf/readme.txt

   over much wider parameter ranges.
 However, profcn runs significantly faster using double precision arithmetic.
-For both double and quadruple precision, the radial functions of the first kind r1 and their first derivatives r1d are nearly fully accurate unless extremely close to a root.
+For both double and quadruple precision, the radial functions of the first kind r1 and their first derivatives r1d are nearly fully accurate unless extremely close to a root or when x is extremely close to unity where r1d can lose a few digits of accuracy when m = 0 and l is odd.
+Values of r1 and r1d for x = 1.0 are nearly fully accurate.

   The radial functions of the second kind r2 and their first derivatives r2d are usually accurate to ten or more digits in double precision and 25 or more digits in quadruple precision.
 But r2 and r2d can be much less